 Chromatin function in DNA repair

-This group belongs to the UMR 9019 Genome Integrity and Cancers.
+This team belongs to the UMR 9019 Genome Integrity and Cancers.

 In cells, DNA is wrapped around histone proteins to constitute the nucleoprotein complex called chromatin.
 Through its organization and structure, chromatin contributes, among others, to the response to DNA damage (DDR), whose ultimate goal is preserving the integrity of the genome from mutations and other chromosomal aberrations.
 In the Rondinelli’s lab, the primary research focus is to provide a clearer understanding of chromatin’s function in DDR in human cells, since many aspects of this remain unclear as of today.